mit-riya/p2pnetwork_blockchain/Blockchain.md

 - Miner: Node responsible for creating new blocks through the mining process and maintaining a transaction pool.
 - Light Node: Lightweight node that stores the hash of each block instead of the entire blockchain and can interact with the network for specific tasks like broadcasting its own transactions and requesting access to the complete blockchain from the full nodes.

-## How to Run

-After cloning the repository in your local machine, navigate to the corresponding directory and run the following command :

-- python blockchain.py

-This prompts you to select the type of node you want to run: full node, miner, or light node, simply follow the instructions on the terminal to choose your node.
-Once you've selected the type of node, your machine's IP address will be fetched automatically.
-Follow the instructions displayed in the console to interact with the node.

 ## Resilient Features

 In our peer-to-peer network, we leverage socket programming to establish direct communication channels between nodes.
 Socket programming allows us to create connections over a network, enabling data exchange between devices.